cqframework/FhirProfileTools/README.md

 # Running

-To run on FHIR profiles you first need to create config.dat file in top-level of project that points to the location of resources and profiles.
+To run on FHIR profiles you first need to create a `config.dat` file in top-level of project that points to the location of resources and profiles.
 This normally would be the build/source folder from the fhir-svn repository.

-Can use config-example.dat as a template and copy that to config.dat then edit the following 3 properties:
+Can use `config-example.dat` as a template and copy that to config.dat then edit the following 3 properties:
  * **fhirSourceDir** - directory of FHIR-svn repo build/source folder
    from which the publish tools build the FHIR web site from